Our Local Winemakers

 Most wine is made to a set of rules about when to intervene.
 Knowing the rules and then breaking them and making delicious wine is what it’s about.
 In these days of traceability, accountability and the wanting to know what or rather what doesn’t go into our food and drink is something that Matt is highly aware of.
 The mantra of “step away from the chemistry set” is easy to say but hard to do in practice, so a regime of benign neglect ultimately prevails in the winery.

-IN 2020 Matt took on the lease for Walton Brook vineyard just 10 miles from Wolds Wine Estate.
+In 2020 Matt took on the lease for Walton Brook vineyard just 10 miles from Wolds Wine Estate.
 Based in the Leicestershire Wolds, Matt is using modern viticulture techniques, plus a lot of love, dedication and hard work, to get the vineyard producing a fantastic array of grapes for his low-intervention Ancestral wines.
-A small harvest in 2020 meant he was able to produce small batch natural English wines which have sold all around the UK.
-With the 2021 harvest looking like it will be a good one we can’t wait to taste what he makes for sale the following year and hope to get our hands on a larger volume!
+Matt’s wines and reputation is going from strength to strength so it is a privilege to have him making his wines at the Estate with us.

 Buy Matt’s wines here.